 Big government is back.

-In Spain, a socialist government has introduced the biggest budget in Spanish history — partly to cope with the impact of coronavirus, but also to finance digitalization, electric car and renewable energy subsidies, infrastructure and rural development.
+In Spain, a socialist government has introduced the biggest budget in Spanish history — partly to cope with the impact of coronavirus, but also to finance digitalization, electric cars, infrastructure, renewable energy and rural development.
 Taxes on income, sales and wealth are due to increase.

-In the United Kingdom, the ruling Conservative Party is building more social housing and it might renationalize rail.
+In the United Kingdom, the ruling Conservative Party is building more social housing and thinking about renationalizing rail.
 Unlike during the last economic crisis, it does not propose to cut spending even though tax revenues are down.

 Same in the Netherlands, where all the major parties agree the government needs to do more to reduce pollution and prevent people at the bottom of the social ladder from falling through the cracks.

 I’m not opposed to more government per se.
-I’ve argued that the United States should imitate countries in Northern Europe to improve its public services, particularly child and health care and housing.
+I’ve argued the United States should imitate the policies of Northern Europe to improve child care, health care and housing.

 Small-government conservatives obsess about the size of government.
 Public spending as a share of GDP is one of the twelve criteria according to which the Heritage Foundation judges countries in its Index of Economic Freedom.

-But total government spending only tells us so much, and there is no ideal figure for all countries.
+But total government spending only tells us so much, and there is no one-size-fits-all ideal figure.

-The French state, which consumes 56 percent of GDP, really is a drag on growth.
+The French state consumes 56 percent of GDP and really is a drag on growth.
 But that has more to do with burdensome regulations and self-perpetuating bureaucracies that have outlived their usefulness than government spending per se.

 “Big government” doesn’t rule out a dynamic, free-market economy.
 Business creation was up 60 percent in France before the pandemic.
-Denmark, the Netherlands and the United Kingdom have relatively bigger governments than America, but their economies are freer, according to the same Heritage Foundation.
+Denmark, the Netherlands and the United Kingdom have relatively larger public sectors than America, but their economies are freer, according to the same Heritage Foundation.

-It’s more instructive to look at how government spends its money.
-Britain and the Netherlands spend roughly the same on health care, but the British government-run health care system produces far worse outcomes, in terms of availability of care, patient satisfaction and privacy, than the mixed public-private system in the Netherlands, which is the best in the EU.
+It’s more instructive to look at how governments spend their money.
+Britain and the Netherlands spend roughly the same on health care, but the British government-run health care system produces far worse outcomes in terms of availability of care, patient satisfaction and privacy than the mixed public-private system of the Netherlands, which is the best in the EU.

-One of the arguments for stronger government is that years of “neoliberal” labor policy have created a “precariat” of low-paid and low-skilled workers, who are hired as contractors, don’t enjoy benefits like health care and pensions, and who can get fired easily.
+One of the arguments for stronger government is that years of “neoliberal” labor policy have created a “precariat” of low-paid and low-skilled workers, who are hired as contractors, don’t enjoy health-care and pension benefits, and can get fired on a whim.

 There is truth in this, especially in the United Kingdom and the United States, where Amazon warehouse workers and Uber taxi drivers struggle to make ends meet despite working full-time jobs.

-In France, Italy and Spain, the problem isn’t “neoliberal” labor policy, but the opposite: ironclad employment contracts, which make it almost impossible to lay off workers, and high social contributions from companies, which stifle business growth.
+In France, Italy and Spain, the problem isn’t “neoliberal” labor law, but the opposite: ironclad employment contracts make it almost impossible to fire workers.
+High social contributions from companies stifle business growth.

-The result is the same: a dual labor market in which well-educated and older workers enjoy full benefits and protections and low-skilled and younger workers are relegated to zero-hours contracts.
+The result is the same: a dual labor market in which well-educated and older workers enjoy full benefits and protections while low-skilled and younger workers are relegated to zero-hours contracts.